When do I get a mailbox?

 A. No, you cannot receive mailbox information over the phone.
 The only information you can receive in regards to mailboxes is George Mason University's general address for student packages.
 Mailbox information can be received at the Customer Service window in The Hub with proper identification.

-A. PMB changes can happen for many reasons.
+A. Personal Mail Box (PMB) changes can happen for many reasons.
 A mailbox can be lost due to unenrollment, semester abroad, moving off campus, or any other reason that would cause you to not live on campus for a semester.
 When your status changes back to a residential student, you will receive a mailbox again, but it will likely be a different mailbox.
-Make sure if your mailbox changes to change the PMB number on all packages you order thereafter.
+Make sure that, if your mailbox changes, you notify senders of your new PMB number to receive future packages.

-A. A PMB is not the same as a P.O.
+A. No. A PMB is not the same as a P.O.
 Box.
-A P.O.
-Box is a name used solely by the United States Post Office.
-UPS packages cannot be received at P.O.
-Boxes.
-A PMB (personal mailbox) is a term used by Mason Mail Services and can receive packages from every carrier.
+The term P.O.
+Box is used solely by the United States Post Office.
+Mason Mail Services uses the term PMB (Personal Mail Box) to describe your campus mailbox.
+Note that, while you cannot receive UPS packages at USPS P.O.
+Boxes, you CAN RECEIVE packages from every carrier at your PMB.

-A. A student that is moving off campus can forward their mail for 90 days domestically.
-A mail forwarding form can be filled out at the Customer Service window in The Hub with proper identification.
+A. A student who is moving off campus can receive forwarded mail for 90 days domestically.
+You can fill out a mail forwarding form at the Customer Service window in The Hub with proper identification.
+Or you may use the on-line request form here.

 A. Metered mail forms are used so that we can have a record of what is being sent out.
 The form helps us provide information back to the departments if there is a question about the billing.

-A. Mail Services can provide intercampus envelopes if they are requested before the normal mail delivery time for that department.
+A. Mason Mail Services can provide a limited supply of intercampus envelopes if they are requested before the normal mail delivery time for that department.
 Mail Services does not purchase intercampus evelopes and therefore cannot always provide them.